Florent2/wsmodel/README.md

 [Breadth-first search](http://en.wikipedia.org/wiki/Breadth-first_search) where
 the starting node is A and the goal node is B. As the search is done through the successive "layers" of neighbours of node A, the first time we found the node B we know we found it through the shortest possible path.
-To calculate the actual path length, we just count the number of steps needed to go back from B to A through the visited nodes during the Breadth-first search.